 The Legacy Trail was built in 2010 to commemorate the 125th anniversary of Parks Canada.
-Its 26 kilometers long one way and a very comfortable three meters wide.
+Its 26 kilometres long one way and a very comfortable three meters wide.
 It takes you from the outskirts of Canmore into Banff, along Vermilion Lakes Drive all the way to the junction with Highway 1A.
 Although a good part of it is dedicated bike trail, there are sections through the town of Banff that are along the road.
-In total there is a 185 meter elevation gain, and a 106 meter elevation loss.
+In total there is a 185 metre elevation gain, and a 106 metre elevation loss.
 The Canmore to Banff section has more uphill than the return.

 We chose to ride from Canmore to Banff.
 The trailhead is a snap to find.
 It’s located at the Travel Alberta Visitor’s Center where in addition to washrooms there is lots of free parking.
 Although I have a yearly National Park’s pass it appeared that you didn’t need to stop and buy one as you entered Banff National Park.
 To do so would involve crossing many lanes of traffic.
 (If you started in Banff you would absolutely need to have a park’s pass.)

 Parts of the trail have been recently repaved after being destroyed by floods in June.
 The trail is in excellent shape now.

 My preconception of the Legacy Trail was very different from the reality.